 This two-day training course will help you to learn the practical aspects of the R programming language.
 Hands-on labs will allow attendees to immediately apply their theoretical knowledge in practice.
 R has various packages covering a wide range of topics such as econometrics, finance, and time series.
 R has best-in-class tools for visualization, reporting, and interactivity, which are as important to business as they are to science.
 R is well-suited for scientists, engineers, and business professionals.

-Prerequisite: Basic understanding of programming.
+Prerequisite: Basic understanding of programming, data structures, and functions.